rprtr258/tea/README.md

 a `string`.
 That string is our UI!

 Because the view describes the entire UI of your application, you don’t have to worry about redrawing logic and stuff like that.
-Bubble Tea takes care of it for you.
+Tea takes care of it for you.

 ```go